-MailChimp is one of the biggest success stories in marketing software startups, currently ranking at 9th in the Forbes Cloud 100.
+MailChimp is one of the biggest success stories in marketing software startups, currently ranking 14th in the Forbes Cloud 100.
 Millions of people and businesses are now using the platform to send over a billion emails every day and MailChimp is the first name that comes to mind when many people think about email marketing.

 There’s one problem, though: the majority of marketers we connect with either don’t use MailChimp or they’ve moved on to other tools.

 We also tried MailChimp here at Venture Harbour but ultimately went with another option (ActiveCampaign) for a more comprehensive email marketing and CRM solution.
 Here’s what we learned from trying out MailChimp for ourselves and the pros/cons you’ll want to consider if you’re looking for an email marketing platform.